 |Have liver disease (such as hepatitis)||Have a condition that means they have a very high risk of getting infections (such as, but not limited to, SCID or sickle cell)|

 |Have a condition affecting the brain or nerves (such as, but not limited to, Parkinsons disease, motor neurone disease, multiple sclerosis or cerebral palsy)||Are taking medicine that makes them more likely to get infections (such as high doses of steroids)|

 |Have a condition that means they have a high risk of getting infections||Have a serious heart condition and are pregnant|

 |Are taking medicine that can affect the immune system (such as low doses of steriods)|

 |Are very obese (a BMI of 40 or above)|

 Introducing the Cambridge Running Clinic.
-This was established last year to help provide a platform of information to help reduce the likelihood of getting injured.
+This was established last year to help provide a platform of information for runners of all abilities to help reduce the likelihood of getting injured.
 This will be a constantly evolving platform.
-If you wanted to contribute, use it for advice or wanted to join our clinic strava group to win appointments and running related prizes then please visit the new website and we hope it is beneficial.
+If you wanted to contribute, use it for advice or wanted to join our clinic strava group to win appointments and running related prizes then please visit the new website and we hope you find it beneficial.